Almah (band): Biography

 In Brazil, the first pressing of the album was sold out during the first day of official sales.
 According to the magazine Roadie Crew the album became of the best-selling albums in Brazil.
 By the readers of Brazilian metal magazine, Roadie Crew and by the contributors of the Brazilian metal website Whiplash, and the Brazilian metal website Rock Underground Almah and Fragile Equality were recognized as the Best Brazilian Band 2008, the Best Album 2008, The Best Artwork 2008 among other nominations awarded to Almah musicians.
 The album was also well reviewed internationally.

 A tour started in São Paulo in November 2008 and finished in April 2009 in Rio de Janeiro.
 In July and August 2008, Almah played on the main stage of musical festivals Píaui Pop and Porão Do Rock.

 In January 2009, Almah launched the new video clip "Beyond Tomorrow".
 It was filmed in December 2008 in Brasília by Rodrigo Gianetto who works also for MTV Brazil.
 In March 2009, the band released its first digital single, an acoustic version of "All I Am", through its Brazilian Equality Fan Club.

 Angra returned to activities in March 2009 but Almah announced the start of composing songs for the follow-up of Fragile Equality.

-In September 2011, Edu Falaschi and Felipe Andreoli went to Japan to promote the album release by making various interviews for the local press.
-In October 2011, Paulo Schroeber left the band due to health issues.
-He had played his last show with the band in July 2011.
-The band also played a few concerts with Sepultura in late 2011.

-In April 2012, the band played at the Metal Open Air festival in São Luís.
-This was the first concert of the new guitarist Gustavo Di Padua who replaced Paulo Schroeber.
-In May 2012, Andreoli announced his departure from Almah to fully dedicate himself to other projects and his main band, Angra.
-On the same day, Edu Falaschi announced his departure from Angra on an open letter, to focus on his work with Almah.

-Falaschi said in September 2013 that he had 20 new songs for an upcoming Almah album.
-The band has since released Unfold (2013), their fourth album, as well as a compilation, Within the Last Eleven Lines, in 2015.
+The band has since recorded and released three more albums; Motion (2011), Unfold (2013), and E.V.O (2016).
+They are currently on indefinite hiatus.

+Paulo Schroeber left the band in 2012, due to health issues including an enlarged heart and accumulation of water in the lungs.
+He was required to use an artificial pacemaker-like device in his chest to breathe.
+On March 24, 2014, he died as a result of a surgery to reset the device gone wrong.